 Like some of the legumes, it flowers for weeks or months sequentially along each of its stems.
 By early autumn, the remaining bumble bees can be seen hanging from the last flower at the tip of a branch.
 The plant is attractive when reproductive, but coarse to touch, covered in bristles.

-Family: Labiatae.
+Family: Lamiaceae, previously Labiatae.
 Species: Stachys officinalis.
 The large clump of betony, in the medicinals, begins to flower in July and continues through August and into September.
 A range of bees, but the smaller ones referentially, use the plant: they usually fly in to a flowering branch, trying a few of the pink flower-tubes one after the other.

 It was once tried and used locally as a forage because, as other legumes, it enriches the ground by fixing atmospheric nitrogen and grows foliage high in protein.
 Like most legume forage plants, it was made obsolete when modern agriculture began to use industrially manufactured nitrogen fertiliser from the early 1900s.

 The white melilot, and the yellow flowering ribbed melilot Melilotus officinalis were grown from seed and planted out in the legume collection next to each other in 2012.
 Both grew vegetatively in the first year, and flowered profusely in the second, their branches reaching 1.5 m in height.
 The white melilot was very active with bees for about six weeks in July and early August, taking over as the sainfoin stopped flowering.
 In contrast, the yellow melilot had few insect visitors.